pichayut/automated_chess/src/writeup/WriteUp.md

   <pre>No.</pre>

 - Did you do any Above and Beyond?
 Describe exactly what you implemented.
-  <pre>Yes, we have fought against flexo and have won some games against him. </pre>
+  <pre>Yes, we have fought against flexo and have won some games against him.
+We have also been able to fight against bender
+  and win games against him as well.</pre>

 ## Experiments ##